 Young kids are naturally going to gravitate towards Lego Batman over Abe Lincoln, so use that to your advantage.
 Get your kids started by reciting a funny poem from Shel Silverstein, a page out of Hop on Pop or their favorite monologue from Captain Underpants.

 And to start out, keep it as short as possible.
 Comedy Works gives its first-timers two minutes max on New Talent Night.
-Trust me, even those two minutes can feel like an eternity when things don’t go right.
+Even those two minutes can feel like an eternity when things don’t go right, trust me.

 2 - Manage Stage Fright from the Start